Kvitekvist/FUS/README.md

 # FAQ and troubleshooting

-- The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
-Make sure dynamic resolution is off.
+* The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
+Make sure dynamic resolution is off!

-- Why is my performance so bad? -> Don't use supersampling.
-Just set render resolution to 100%, have TAA on ingame, dynamic resolution off, no supersampling ingame, and use a post-process sharpener like VR Vision Reshade.
+* Why is my performance so bad? -> Try lowering the settings in the "VR Performance" ingame menu.
+Don't use supersampling.
+Just set render resolution to 100%, have TAA on ingame, dynamic resolution off, no supersampling ingame, and use a low performance impact post-process sharpener like VR Vision Reshade (in the ENB/Reshade manager).
+Potentially disable the "luma sharpener" in VR Vision using the ingame overlay to save additional performance.

-- You use 3D trees plus Myrkvior? -> We are only using the plants from 3D trees.
+* My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
+Press the ["restore" button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) in MO2 to restore the intended load order for your profile.

-- Doesn't Cathedral Landscape already include Blended Road? -> There are some meshes missing from Cathedral Landscape that are included in blended roads.
+* You use 3D trees plus Myrkvior? -> We are only using the plants from 3D trees.

-- Is XLodGen essential?
+* Is XLodGen essential?
 I always only did TexGen then Dyndolod. -> Not essential, but you generate terrain LOD with xLODGen, tree and object LOD with DynDOLOD.

-- I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch. -> USSEP thing is baked into cleaned master mod.
+* I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch. -> USSEP thing is baked into cleaned master mod.

-- Did you address the Realm of Lorkham Unbound quest issue?
+* Did you address the Realm of Lorkham Unbound quest issue?
 I did not see Realm of Lorkhan - Unbound Quest Fix. -> Yes, unbound is merged into the list.

-- My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
-Press the ["restore" button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) to restore the intended load order for your profile.
+* I see some patches that are disabled, or I miss a patch entirely that should be there. -> All patches that are in the list, even when disabled, are merged into the conflict resolution patch.
+Very likely there is everything you need, but if you think a really important patch is entirely missing, tell us.

-- Some tools like LOOT and DynDoLOD are missing! -> We have decided not to include most of the tools we use when developing the modlist.
-This is not because we don't want to share how we do things, in fact you can read all the settings in this readme.
-We have excluded the tools because if a tool is updated the list may go down which is a typical DynDoLOD issue.
-LOOT is removed because running it will break the modlist.
+* The LOOT tool missing! -> LOOT is removed because running it will break the modlist.

-- I added / changed some mods.
-What are your settings for DynDoLOD and Synthesis? -> You can find them [in the wiki](https://github.com/Kvitekvist/FUS/wiki/Settings-for-tools-(LODs-and-Synthesis)).
+* I added / changed some mods.
+What are your settings for rerunning DynDoLOD and Synthesis? -> You can find them [in the wiki](https://github.com/Kvitekvist/FUS/wiki/Settings-for-tools-(LODs-and-Synthesis)).

 # Updating FUS